Hannah Maynard: Portraiture and experimental photography

 Beginning in 1883 Maynard was struck by personal tragedy, with the death of her 16-year-old daughter Lillian of typhoid fever, followed in later years by another daughter Emma and daughter-in-law Adelaide, and some of her photographs began to take on the aspect of a memorial to the departed.
 It was also in this period that she took an interest in seances and Spiritualism.
 She began in the 1880s to create a type of photograph described by her as "Living Statuary" or "Statuary from Life", the sitter often appearing as a bust on a pedestal.
 Her experimentation developed further into the realm of multiple exposure, and some photographs show as many as four or five likenesses of Maynard, often engaged in different tasks, or in one notable image, holding a single garland of flowers.
+She also often included members of her close family in these photographs, such as in Hannah Maynard and her grandson, Maynard McDonald, in a tableau vivant composite photo, c.1893.
 A selection of her double and multiple exposure photographs were published in the St. Louis and Canadian Photographer in 1894.
 Another difficult technique that Maynard pursued was that of bas-relief, which involved the embossing of a photograph.
 Around 1897, Maynard discontinued her investigations of trick photography.